SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_queue_template.md

 <pre>
 "exclusive" - Exclusive delivery of messages to the first bound consumer flow.
-"non-exclusive" - Non-exclusive delivery of messages to all bound consumer flows in a round-robin fashion.
+"non-exclusive" - Non-exclusive delivery of messages to bound consumer flows in a round-robin (if partition count is zero) or partitioned (if partition count is non-zero) fashion.
 </pre>
-- `consumer_ack_propagation_enabled` (Boolean) Enable or disable the propagation of consumer acknowledgements (ACKs) received on the active replication Message VPN to the standby replication Message VPN.
+- `consumer_ack_propagation_enabled` (Boolean) Enable or disable the propagation of consumer acknowledgments (ACKs) received on the active replication Message VPN to the standby replication Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 - `dead_msg_queue` (String) The name of the Dead Message Queue (DMQ).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"#DEAD_MSG_QUEUE"`.
 - `delivery_delay` (Number) The delay, in seconds, to apply to messages arriving on the Queue before the messages are eligible for delivery.
 This attribute does not apply to MQTT queues created from this template, but it may apply in future releases.
 Therefore, to maintain forward compatibility, do not set this value on templates that might be used for MQTT queues.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
-Available since 2.22.
+Available since SEMP API version 2.22.
 - `durability_override` (String) Controls the durability of queues created from this template.
 If non-durable, the created queue will be non-durable, regardless of the specified durability.
 If none, the created queue will have the requested durability.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"none"`.
 The allowed values and their meaning are:

 <pre>